COSC3020/recurrence-analysis-Hrics12/README.md

         return;
     else {
         // Recursive call to function with n divided by 3

-        // This contributes to the 3T(n/3) part of the recurrence relation mystery(n / 3);
+        mystery(n / 3);

         // Initialize count variable
         var count = 0;

         // Another recursive call to mystery function with n divided by 3

-        // This also contributes to the 3T(n/3) part of the recurrence relation mystery(n / 3);
+        mystery(n / 3);

         // Nested loop structure